Office of Compliance Programs

 - As a result of the outcry about someone who had undergone

-therapy being “a heartbeat away from the presidency”, Eagleton withdrew
+therapy being “a heartbeat away from having his finger on the (nuclear) button”, Eagleton withdrew

 from the race.

-- No one was ever prosecuted for breaching Senator Eagleton’s
+- No one was ever prosecuted for releasing Senator Eagleton’s

 What Does HIPAA Do?